rosenyoung/rosenyoung/README.md

 ### Hi there 👋

 I am a PhD in Finance Student at Monash University.
 My research interests include topics about mutual funds, asset pricing, and corporate governance.
-I am now working on a topic about how target date funds influence CEO incentives.
+I am now working on a topic about how target date funds influence asset prices.

 I would like to share my codes once I finish each of my research projects.

 I was quite interested in trading but now I focus more on academic research.

-You can reach me at ryan0055@student.monash.edu
+You can reach me at ruosen.yang@monash.edu

 <!--
 **rosenyoung/rosenyoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.